-MANAGEMENT AREA ONE-STAR (BENCHMARKS) TWO-STAR (BENCHMARKS) three-star (benchmarks) 10.
+MANAGEMENT AREA ONE-STAR (BENCHMARKS) TWO-STAR (BENCHMARKS) THREE-STAR (BENCHMARKS) 10.
 Waste Management Identification of main waste generation areas in the organisation should be initiated.
 Current arrangements for waste disposal (including hazardous waste) should be reviewed for adequacy.
 Processes for monitoring and recording waste generation are established and all relevant data on waste generation e.g. invoice data from contractors is obtained; where not available, appropriate estimation methodologies are in place; The organisation has reviewed its waste disposal options as fit for purpose; Waste reduction targets have been set.
-The organisation has implemented the waste hierarchy of reduce, reuse and recycle within its operations; for example through developing waste management plans, maps and relevant routines, shared with all relevant parties.
-Demonstrable continual improvement is achieved as a result of on-going measures to reduce waste generation and increase recycling; Where necessary, the organisation is working proactively with its waste contractors to determine optimum reuse/recycling routes.
-A relevant reporting regimes are implemented 11.
-Issues related to Ground and Water Pollution are identified and managed The organisation should identify whether control regimes are in place to prevent and mitigate accidents/incidents, including provision of e.g. spill kits where appropriate.
+Relevant metering and sub-metering for energy use is established; Demonstrable continual improvement is achieved as a result of on-going measures to reduce energy use.
+Energy resources should be evaluated with the aim to improve environmental performance.
+A relevant reporting regime are implemented.
+11. Issues related to Ground and Water Pollution are identified and managed The organisation should identify whether control regimes are in place to prevent and mitigate accidents/ incidents, including provision of e.g. spill kits where appropriate.
 Any historic contamination issues and potential sources of ground and water pollution are identified and where appropriate proactively monitored/managed; Appropriate control regimes are established for maintaining the integrity of any potential areas for environmental accidents/incidents (such as fuel storage areas); Emergency planning includes consideration of potential ground or surface water contamination including from fire water; Any temporary arrangements established for an event have been assessed to identify risks to the environment.
 Storage facilities and all temporary arrangements are in compliance with international best practice; Periodic emergency planning, testing and exercises is undertaken on pollution control scenarios.
 Identify potential risks linked to emergency, fire and other unexpected episodes like natural disasters.
 Define specific event situations where ground pollution could indicate an increased risk.
 For example, within parks and land-fields, river-crossing and water protection areas and other areas with special attention.
 A relevant reporting regime are implemented.